 - Type Chrome://Settings in the URL bar.

 - In the search bar of Chrome, type Site Settings.

-- As the option Site Settings appear in the search result shows up, click on that.
+- When the option Site Settings appears in the search result, click on that.

 - Now navigate to Images and click on it.